[Up] [Previous] [Next] [Index]

 The optional parameter alls controls how many complete subgraphs are returned.
 The valid values for alls are 0, 1 (the default), and 2.

-If alls=0 (or false for backward compatibility) then K will contain at most one element.
-In this case, if k is negative then K will contain just one maximal complete subgraph, and if k is non-negative then K will contain a complete subgraph of size k if and only if such a subgraph is contained in gamma.
+If alls=0 (or false for backward compatibility) then the returned set K will contain at most one element.
+In this case, if k is negative then K will contain just one G-invariant maximal complete subgraph of gamma if and only if such a subgraph exists, and if k is non-negative then K will contain a G-invariant complete subgraph of size k of gamma if and only if such a subgraph exists.

-If alls=1 (or true for backward compatibility) then K will contain (perhaps properly) a set of gamma.group orbit-representatives of the maximal (if k is negative) or size k (if k is non-negative) complete subgraphs of gamma.
+If alls=1 (or true for backward compatibility) and G is trivial then K will contain (perhaps properly) a set of gamma.group orbit-representatives of the maximal (if k is negative) or size k (if k is non-negative) complete subgraphs of gamma.

 Before applying CompleteSubgraphs, one may want to associate the full automorphism group of gamma with gamma, via gamma := NewGroupGraph( AutGroupGraph(gamma), gamma );.